UmakanthOS/Manual_Migration/option1.md

 -   If the versions of the software stack deployed on-premises are lagging with respect to the versions supported in this guide, the expectation is that the on-premises versions will be updated/patched to the versions listed in this guide.
--   Must have access to the onpremise servers to take backup of Moodle deployment and configurations (including DB configurations).
+-   Must have access to the on-premise infrastructure to take backup of Moodle deployment and configurations (including DB configurations).
 -   Need an Azure subscription and the Azure Blob storage created before migration.
 -   Have [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) and [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) handy.
 -   This migration guide supports the following software versions: